 -SourceWinCharSet (if the IPTC data has Windows encoded characters).

-If your question is not answered here, please look in the documentation that comes with the plug-in or in one of the specific plug-in FAQs.
+If your question is not answered here, please look in the documentation that comes with the plug-in.
 If you have suggestions please email a FAQ suggestion.